raybellwaves/CFOpenData/README.rst

 CFOpenData
 =======================================

-Python Script to Scrape CrossFit Open Data
+Python Script to Scrape CrossFit Open Data.

 Basically all of the work was done by captamericadevs_ as discussed in his blog posts 1_, 2_ and 3_.